Trouble finding what you’re looking for?

 The Business Associates Agreement is a 3-page document we have that clients with PHI in our data center will need to sign.
 It gives us authority to access information on their servers (even though we don’t need it) and codifies our commitment to follow the rules.

-Whenever a client is storing, processing or transmitting protected health information (PHI) from Online Tech’s data centers.
+Whenever a client is storing, processing or transmitting protected health information (PHI) from Otava’s data centers.

 No, no NDA (non-disclosure agreement) is required.